dridihatem/tunisia-governorate-cities/README.md

 1. **Fields not appearing**: Ensure WooCommerce is activated and you're on the checkout page
 2. **Cities not loading**: Check browser console for JavaScript errors
 3. **Validation errors**: Ensure both governorate and city are selected

+### HPOS Compatibility Error

+If you see a message about "High-Performance Order Storage" incompatibility:
+1. Go to **WooCommerce > Settings > Advanced > Features**
+2. Find "High-Performance Order Storage"
+3. Toggle it to **Disabled**
+4. Save changes
+5. The plugin should now work normally

 ### Debug Mode